 * Providing appropriate induction and training for all deemed clergy, employees and volunteers on Church and Legislative Child Protection requirements

 * Ensuring the implementation of Church and legislative screening processes

-* Investigating and reporting all suspected Child abuse allegations to the Police / appropriate authorities.
+* Investigating and reporting all suspected abuse allegations to the Police / appropriate authorities.

-It should be noted that the Church’s commitment to the safety and welfare of children and young people is absolute and makes it clear that there can never be any situation that would preclude or discourage the reporting of suspected criminal abuse of children or young people.
+It should be noted that the Church’s commitment to the safety and welfare of all vulnerable people is absolute and makes it clear that there can never be any situation that would preclude or discourage the reporting of suspected criminal abuse of all vulnerable people.
 This includes all forms of abuse such as physical, sexual and emotional abuse.